dotnet/docs/docs/framework/wcf/feature-details/replay-attacks.md

 ## Bindings May Be Subject to Reflection Attacks
  *Reflection attacks* are replays of messages back to a sender as if they came from the receiver as the reply.
 The standard *replay detection* in the Windows Communication Foundation (WCF) mechanism does not automatically handle this.

- Reflection attacks are mitigated by default because the [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)] service model adds a signed message ID to request messages and expects a signed `relates-to` header on response messages.
+ Reflection attacks are mitigated by default because the WCF service model adds a signed message ID to request messages and expects a signed `relates-to` header on response messages.
 Consequently, the request message cannot be replayed as a response.
 In secure reliable message (RM) scenarios, reflection attacks are mitigated because:

 -   The create sequence and create sequence response message schemas are different.